purplebricks/pat/docs/hello-world-dotnetcore.md

 manually or via a tool.
 The [pat](pat-subscriber-tools.html) global tool does this for us.
 The tool requires that .Net Core 2.1.300 is installed.

-To install the pat tooling run:
+To install the Pat tooling run:

 ```
 dotnet tool install -g Pat.Subscriber.Tools